 Uni-Prop International has signed a deal with the Hartman Group which will see its products sold into Australia and New Zealand.

-The Uni-Prop device helps builders support structures temporarily while they carry out construction or repair work.
+The Uni-Prop device uses a system backed by hydraulics to support structures temporarily while builders carry out construction or repair work.

 The business is based in Suffolk, but the devices are made in China.

 “We’ve got several hundred builder customers now who are using it for a variety of projects,” said Mr Marr, who said demand in the UK had been growing “steadily”.

 “We are enjoying a period of record sales and now list several hundred professional builders as customers.
 To sign a distribution agreement for the other side of the world at this unprecedented time demonstrates what a truly great product we have invented in Uni-Prop.

 “This development is a real boost for our global ambitions as well as underlining that we are delivering great service too.”

 - 1 Woman seriously injured in accident on major Ipswich road

 - 2 Curve Bar nights out and special events - are you in these photos?